michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0128.md

 - n: a light slender flexible sword tipped by a button
 - n: a device consisting of a flat or curved piece (as a metal plate) so that its surface reacts to the water it is passing through
 ### Family
-foil: foiled, foiling, foils, foliate+;foliate: bifoliate, foliated, foliating, foliation;foliation: foliations
+- foil: foiled, foiling, foils, foliate+
+- foliate: bifoliate, foliated, foliating, foliation
+- foliation: foliations
 ### Examples
 - In Melbourne, police foiled a “significant” Islamic State-inspired Christmas Day terror plot.
 - But a lack of progress in his recovery foiled those plans.